Buyer Guides · San Diego · Down Payment Assistance

 Repayment Deferred — no monthly payments

 First-Time Buyer?
-Yes (or not owned in 3 years)
+Yes (or no ownership in past 3 years)

 Assistance Up to 20% of purchase price (max $150,000)